 24. The tobacco industry also has an obvious interest in combating the illicit trade of tobacco products and has established a Digital Coding and Tracking Association, which aims to provide all stakeholders with the tools, information and capacity needed to really tackle illicit trade.
 The Association states there is no “silver bullet” or one technology system alone that can completely tackle smuggling, counterfeiting or tax evasion32.
 Nevertheless, the Association does advocate its members to use product tracking and tracing, authentication and digital volume verification technologies.

-25. Effective tobacco control must also look at measures to prevent people from taking up smoking and noting that many current smokers started smoking before they were 19 years old, supply to minors should be a regulatory focus.
+25. Effective tobacco control regulations must also look at measures to prevent people from taking up smoking and noting that many current smokers started smoking before they were 19 years old, supply to minors should be a regulatory focus.
 Most of the Parties to the FCTC prohibit sales of tobacco products by minors and some even prohibit tobacco sales by minors.
 Singapore passed a law in November 2017 increasing the legal minimum age of 18 to purchase tobacco products in the Tobacco (Control of Advertisements and Sale) (Amendment) Bill.
 Starting 1 January 2019 the new legal minimum age to purchase tobacco products in Singapore will be 19, which will subsequently be raised one year at a time until it is set at 21 in 2021.
 The Australian state of Tasmania is also considering increasing the minimum legal age in Tasmania from 18 to 21.
 The UK Children and Families Act 2014 makes it an offence for an adult to buy tobacco or electronic cigarettes for anyone under 18 (proxy purchasing).
 The UK also operates a negative licensing scheme for tobacco retailers, which allows Magistrates to impose orders banning sales of tobacco products for up to a year, for persistent flouting of the age of sale law.

 I. Electronic Nicotine Delivery Systems and Electronic Non-Nicotine Delivery Systems (ENDS/ENNDS)

 1. The regulatory landscape for ENDS/ENNDS (e-cigarettes) is mixed and inconsistent around the world.
 This reflects the nascent scientific research of the effects of e-cigarettes on health but also the multitude of mixtures and variants of e-cigarette liquids on the market, and unknown health affects of dual use (smoking and e-cigarette), including prevalence.
 As explained above at Part I, paragraph 4, the WHO FCTC does not have an adopted guideline on e-cigarettes because scientific evidence on which inferences could be drawn about regulating e-cigarettes is not yet available.
 However, the WHO has made some recommendations for Parties to the FCTC to consider and its report `A systematic review of health effects of electronic cigarettes´ has drawn some useful conclusions to consider, both of which are reproduced at Annex A at the end of this article.
-This section of the article will look at how states have approached the regulation of e-cigarettes which can be arranged according to those that classify e-cigarettes as a poison (A); medical therapy (B); as part of the tobacco control regime (C); unregulated or mixed regulation; and prohibited (D).
+This section of the article will look at how states have approached the regulation of e-cigarettes which can be arranged according to those that classify e-cigarettes as a poison (A); medical therapy (B); as part of the tobacco control regulations/regime (C); unregulated or mixed regulation; and prohibited (D).

 A. E-cigarettes regulated as a poison

-2. Both Australia and Hong Kong do not have specific regulation concerning e-cigarettes, however, both are in the process of developing specific e-cigarette regulations33.
+2. Both Australia and Hong Kong do not have specific tobacco control regulations concerning e-cigarettes, however, both are in the process of developing specific e-cigarette regulations33.
 In Australia every form of nicotine, except for replacement therapies for smoking cessation and cigarettes, are classed as a poison and the Therapeutic Goods Administration (TGA) regulates those seeking to sell any such poisons listed on Schedule 6 (Poison) and Schedule 7 (Dangerous Poison)34.
 Nicotine is currently classed as a Schedule 7 poison and sellers must register with the TGA.
 In 2017, an applicant made a submission to the TGA to exempt nicotine from Schedule 7 at concentrations of 3.6% or less for self-administration with an e-cigarette for ‘tobacco harm reduction’ purposes.
 The TGA’s Expert Panel decided that the current scheduling of nicotine remains appropriate and their decision provides a useful summary of the regulation of nicotine.
 In the Australian state of Victoria, non-nicotine e-cigarettes may be sold in retail stores so long as the manufacturers do not make ‘therapeutic claims’, for example claiming to help people quit smoking.
 Most of Australia’s states treat non-nicotine e-cigarettes like tobacco for the purposes of no smoking areas, sales to children and restrictions on advertising and promotion of e-cigarette products35.
 Australian states, Western Australia and South Australia, prohibit the sale of products that are designed to resemble tobacco products, meaning that it will be against the law to sell many non-nicotine e-cigarettes.

 3. Hong Kong’s Pharmacy and Poisons Ordinance (Cap 138) states that any e-cigarettes with nicotine are categorised as pharmaceutical products and must be registered with the Pharmacy and Poisons Board of Hong Kong before sale or distribution.
 Hong Kong’s Smoking (Public Health) Ordinance includes e-cigarettes as smoking and is therefore prohibited from use in no-smoking areas.